pemo11/easygrader/simpelgrader_manual.md

 </sig:tasks>
 ```

-Like an action element a test have to be active (active="True").
-The only important subelement is test-type.
-The value has to be "checkstyle".
+Like an *action* element, a test have to be active (*active="True"*).
+The only important subelement of the *test element* is *test-type*.
+Its value has to be "checkstyle".

-Due to naming conventions defined in the programm code, only the App.java file will be checkstyled.
+Due to naming conventions defined in the programm code, only the *App.java* file will be checkstyled.

-The test-score is 1 which is a more or less arbitrary value.
+The *test-score* is 1 which is a more or less arbitrary value.

 There are two more test-types avaiable:

 - Junit
 - Textcompare

 The next step is to include another test, this time its a JUnit test, so *test-type* is "JUnit".
-The JUnit test class for this exercise is AppTest.java.
+The JUnit test class for this exercise is *AppTest.java*.
 It contains several test methods.

 ```
 <?xml version="1.0" encoding="utf-8"?>